The start of our Trip

-Instead of sitting in a café and watching people, planning future trips or reading, which would probably be more smart in these weather conditions, we head off to the Süleymaniye Mosque.
+Instead of sitting in a café and watching people, planning future trips, or reading, which would probably be smarter in these weather conditions, we head off to the Süleymaniye Mosque.

-The mosque has to be earned, because the way up there is steep but managable.
+The mosque has to be earned because the way up there is steep but manageable.
 We stop at the Museum of Rosaries along the way.
 The entrance is free and also provides us with a small breather from the strenuous climb up to the mosque.